-The South East European Law School Network (SEELS) is the first academic network of its kind that brings together 12 active distinct Law Schools from the region (11 regular and 1 associate member).
+The South East European Law School Network (SEELS) is the first academic network of its kind.
+It brings together 10 active distinct Law Schools from the region, from 5 different countries.

 Through the development and introduction of new joint programmes and activities in the area of education, further professional training, research and publishing in the field of law the SEELS members are able to offer attractive and specialized courses and programmes and thereby facilitate regional mobility of scientists, students, researchers and lawyers.